 Consumer Watchdog has won the right to oppose the Federal Trade Commission’s $22.5 billion challenge to a settlement with Google on privacy matters, the group said Wednesday.

-A U.S. District Court judge said that the group could be granted “friend of the court” status so that it may file a brief opposing the settlement.
+Court judge said that the group could be granted “friend of the court” status so that it may file a brief opposing the settlement.
 Consumer Watchdog objects to language in the settlement that allows Google to deny any wrongdoing.

 In a statement, John M. Simpson, Consumer Watchdog’s Privacy Project director, said: “Allowing this settlement undercuts the entire regulatory process.
 Companies and their executives must be held accountable when they violate legal agreements.”